dmitrypol/dmitrypol.github.io/_posts/2018-03-22-elasticsearch-redis-pubsub.md

 categories: elastic redis
 ---

 In previous posts we discussed integration between [ElasticSearch and Redis]({% post_url 2018-01-04-elasticsearch-redis %}) and using [Redis Streams]({% post_url 2018-01-16-elasticsearch-redis-streams %}) to work with time series data.
-Now we will explore [Redis Pub/Sub](https://redis.io/topics/pubsub) using the same example of Ruby on Rails website for national retail chain.
+Now we will explore [Redis PubSub](https://redis.io/topics/pubsub) using the same example of Ruby on Rails website for national retail chain.

-Why would we use Redis Pub/Sub vs sending data directly to ElasticSearch?
+Why would we use Redis PubSub vs sending data directly to ElasticSearch?
 One advantage is that multiple clients could be listening to our channel.
 We also might not want to create a direct integration between our application and ElasticSearch.

 * TOC
 {:toc}